aprem01/GuideDog/README.md

 ## How It Works

-When a user opens BlindGuide, the app immediately begins analyzing the camera feed.
+When a user opens GuideDog, the app immediately begins analyzing the camera feed.
 Two detection systems work in parallel:

 ### Local Object Detection